cubee-cb/linux-vr-compat/ARCH.md

 Testing VR games with WiVRn and WlxOverlay-S on, lo and behold, Arch Linux!
 And guess what?
-My GPU stopped crashing!
-Fedora's being slow to include the `linux-firmware` revert that fixes `amdgpu` crashing while using the encoder.
+My GPU doesn't crash here!

 ### Shortcuts
 - [Setup](#setup)